chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 -----------------------------------------

 - Removed all code related to System.Web: HttpContext, TraceContext...
-  (support for ASP.NET or Windows Forms is available in separate packages)
+  (support for ASP.NET or Windows Forms is available in separate packages).
 - Removed cross-presenter communication from the core.
-- An API easier to follow (to me at least)
+- An API easier to follow (to me at least).
-- No more generic constraint on the ViewModel; namely the class and new() constraints
+- No more generic constraint on the ViewModel; namely the class and new() constraints.
-- Use ConcurrentDictionary instead of Dictionary for type caching
+- Use ConcurrentDictionary instead of Dictionary for type caching.
-- Several possibilities of customization via MvpConfiguration
+- Several possibilities of customization via Configuration/MvpBootstrapper.

 ### TODO

+- Tests.

 - Documentation and userguide.